wendyverdonk93/docs/content/payments/methods/billing-suite/e-invoicing/activation.md

 {{< /details >}}

-Once the collection flow is activated, you can start using E-invoicing as a payment method.
+Once the collection flow is activated, you can start using E-Invoicing as a payment method.